 Is it worthwhile to pay more for muscovado sugar?

-When should I use extra light muscovado sugar vs light muscovado sugar vs dark muscovado sugar?
+When should I use extra light muscovado sugar vs light muscovado sugar, vs dark muscovado sugar?

 The choice of which type of muscovado sugar to use depends on the recipe and the desired flavor profile.
 Dark muscovado sugar is the richest and most molasses-heavy type of muscovado, with a deep, chocolaty flavor.
 It’s best used in rich, decadent baked goods like chocolate cakes and fudgy brownies.
 Light muscovado sugar has a milder flavor, with a rich toffee-like taste that works well in recipes for cookies, muffins, and cakes.
 Extra light muscovado sugar has a light caramel flavor that is perfect for recipes that call for a subtle sweetness, such as gingerbread biscuits and gravies.